1 Capturing the Wealth and Diversity of Learning Processes with Learning Analytics Methods

 The diversity of methods and fields that have given rise to the field of analytics is evident in the list of authors of the chapters of this book, which include authors of R packages, and experts in methods and applications to drive a state-of-the-art blend.
 In the first category, we have the world renowned sequence analysis experts Gilbert Ritschard and Matthias Studer (University of Geneva), who are the creators of TraMineR, which is the most central R package for sequence analysis.
 Closely related, we have Satu and Jouni Helske (University of Turku), developers of seqHMM, an innovative R package for Mixture Hidden Markov Models of sequential data with tons of visualizations and statistical analysis potentials.
 Also, our list of authors includes Luca Scrucca (University of Perugia), author of mclust, one of the most widely used clustering packages for classification, and density estimation using Gaussian finite mixture models, and Keefe Murphy (Maynooth University), creator of several R packages such as MoEClust for Gaussian parsimonious clustering models with covariates.
 Our list of authors also includes David Williamson Shaffer (University of Wisconsin-Madison), the creator of rENA (an R package for Epistemic Network Analysis) along with other members of the rENA and the Ordered Network Analysis groups: Yuanru Tan and Andrew Ruis (University of Wisconsin-Madison), and Zachari Swiecki (Monash University).
 We also have Leonie V.D.E.
 Vogelsmeier (Tilburg University), author of lmfa, an innovative R package for latent Markov factor analysis which offers transition, and mixture factor analysis.
 We also have Santtu Tikka (University of Jyväskylä), author of the dynamite R package for dynamic multivariate panel models.
 In addition, among our authors, we have prominent methodology experts in several domains: Joran Jongerling (Tilburg University); Emorie Beck (UC Davis); Merja Heinäniemi and Juho Kopra (University of Eastern Finland), and Marieke Schreuder (KU Leuven).
 Lastly, we count on several senior and emerging learning analytics researchers: Jelena Jovanović (University of Belgrade); Ángel Hernández-García, Javier Conde, Laura Del-Río-Carazo, and Carlos Cuenca-Enrique (Universidad Politécnica de Madrid); Adrienne Traxler (University of Copenhagen); Kamila Misiejuk (University of Bergen); Miguel Ángel Conde (University of Leon), and Marion Durand (University of Eastern Finland).
 Besides, the editors (Mohammed Saqr and Sonsoles López-Pernas) from the University of Eastern Finland have a long history of learning analytics research working with diverse methods and interdisciplinary research that spans most learning analytics methods.

 Thanks to the breadth and diversity of authors’ backgrounds and expertise, the book offers a comprehensive array of methods that are described thoroughly.
 A step-by-step tutorial using the R programming language with real-life datasets and case studies is presented for each method.
 The book starts with an introductory section for readers to get up-to-speed with R programming, in which we cover the basics of the language, data preprocessing, basic statistics, and data visualization.
-Then, we delve into classic machine learning methods, such as prediction and clustering applied to educational data.
+Then, we move to classic machine learning methods, such as prediction and clustering applied to educational data.
 These methods enable readers to predict achievement, dropout, and students at risk, as well as to group students into different groups or profiles according to certain characteristics such as motivation or engagement.
 This is followed by an extensive section devoted to temporal methods such as sequence analysis, Markovian modeling, and process mining, which allow taking advantage of the endless possibilities of trace log data.
 The book then moves on to discuss network analysis in its many forms including social network analysis, epistemic network analysis, ordered network analysis, and temporal networks.
 Such methods are crucial for understanding collaboration and relationships between individuals and concepts, which are key aspects of learning.
 The book concludes with a section on psychometrics such as psychological networks, factor analysis, and structural equation modeling, which are fundamental tools for the analysis of self-reported data among others.
 We hope the readers find this book useful as a guide through learning analytics methods, higlighting the ways in which data-driven insights can benefit educators, learners, and researchers alike.

 The book targets learning analytics researchers (and education researchers at large) at all stages.
 It is suitable to teach newcomers to the field, even with no experience in R, since the introductory chapters are aimed at getting readers acquainted with the basics of R programming and data analysis.
 The book also covers advanced methods that may be of interest to experts in the field of learning analytics or data science in general.
 Moreover, the skills taught are transferable to other fields, i.e., can be applied in other contexts outside education.